aehm03/visual-clothing-recomendation/README.md

 ## Setup frontend
 * `npm install` from frontend directory to install all npm packages
 * `npm run build` from frontend directory to build the frontend

 ([frontend readme](frontend/README.md))

 # Run
 * `npm run dev` for running the frontend
-* `python api-start` for  the api
+* `python api/api-start.py` for the api from project root directory